 We prefer to use Merbau.
 It's physical properties are equal to or better than the others, but more importantly, it is more stable after installation.

-The Australian hardwoods are more reactive to the weather, resulting in more shrinkage/expansion, are prone to cupping, and more susceptible to splitting.
+The Australian hardwoods are more reactive to the weather, resulting in more shrinkage/expansion, are prone to cupping, and more susceptible to splitting and weathering.

 Some Clients also prefer the colours & variations in the Australian hardwoods, or to match internal flooring.

 Boards are 19mm thick, with 70mm, 90mm & 140mm widths available, with the Australian hardwoods a few mm narrower.
 Planks are also available in 42mm thick in Merbau, with a limited range in the Australian hardwoods.